 Now, if you’d like to see the work that went into papering the walls — and believe me, these old walls took ample preparation — be sure to read this post.

 Meanwhile, maybe you can tell about any decorating-projects you’d like to accomplish in your own home.
-As always, I love to hear from you.
+As always, I love hearing from you.

 Don’t miss anything at A Garden for the House…sign up for Kevin’s weekly newsletter.